Romulo Espaldon: Creation of Tawi-Tawi Province

-Surrender of the MNLF Magic Eight
+Return to the Fold of Law of the MNLF Magic Eight

 In October 1973, then Commodore Espaldon received information that the so-called Magic Eight rebel commanders of the MNLF, composed of Abbas "Maas Bawang" Estino, Gerry Matba, Bagis Hassan, Ahmad Omar, Jairulla Abdurajak, Alih Abubakar and Tupay Loong, wanted to surrender to him, along with their 2,000 fighters.
 It was agreed that the rebels would be brought down from the hills to the shore of Panamao beach in Jolo, while Espaldon would anchor his ship about 500 yards from the shore and wait for the eight commanders to board the ship where the surrender ceremonies would take place.
 By noon time, none of the eight commanders had arrived at the ship.
 It was already afternoon when Kumander Maas Bawang arrived in a small pump boat.
 He requested to speak with Espaldon, and in the Tausug dialect, relayed the rebels' request for Espaldon to come ashore and personally accept their surrender.
 Despite the last-minute change in plan, Espaldon agreed.
 With a small pump boat and eight of his men, all unarmed, Espaldon arrived at the beach.
 The rebels rushed to Espaldon and his men and started embracing them, crying, and saying that the government is sincere.

+1976 Tripoli Agreement and 1977 Ceasefire Agreement

+From January 1975 to December 1976, Espaldon was part of the government panel that held meetings with the MNLF in Jeddah, Saudi Arabia and Tripoli, Libya.
+These meetings culminated in the signing of the 1976 Tripoli Agreement on December 23, 1976.
+To implement the Agreement's provisions on ceasefire, a government panel headed by Espaldon and the MNLF headed by its co-chairman, Dr. Thambeyapha Manjoorsa, met in Zamboanga City and signed a Ceasefire Agreement on January 20, 1977 in the presence of Ndakhte Gaye of the Organisation of the Islamic Conference (OIC), Capt.
+Mounir Taher Mohamed of Libya, Lt.
+Col. Lamine Cisse of Senegal, Mr. Hassan Abbas Alfawanissi of Saudi Arabia, and Maj.
+Issa Mohammad Hussein of Somalia.
+While it brought relative peace to Mindanao, the peace was brittle, with both sides accusing each other of multiple ceasefire violations.
+The government observed that the leadership of the MNLF had been taking advantage of the ceasefire to gain more members and conduct hostilities, while the MNLF accused the government before the OIC of violating the ceasefire.